-The Master of Public Health (MPH) is the degree for those who wish to practice public health locally or globally.
-Our curriculum provides grounding in the competencies needed to be a successful public health practitioner.
-Graduates are equipped to address the most pressing and emerging health problems with training in one of six concentrations.
+The Master of Public Health (MPH) degree provides grounding in the competencies needed to be a successful public health practitioner both locally and globally.
+Graduates are equipped to address the most pressing and emerging health problems with training in one of the following concentrations.

 - Food Security and Nutrition: Students in this interdisciplinary concentration create population health approaches to implement food security and nutrition programs and policies within a global public health context.
 Prerequisite: At least one undergraduate nutrition course (e.g., NUTR 295).